criblio/appscope/website/src/pages/docs/config-file.md

       value: .*
       allowbinary: true

-    # The net category includes network operations like listen, connect, close,
+    # The net category includes open and close events on network connections.
-    # send, recv, etc. The name, field, and value properties are regular
+    # The name, field, and value properties are regular expressions applied
-    # expressions applied to the corresponding event properties.
-Events will be
+    # to the corresponding event properties.
+Events will be generated when
-    # generated when all match.
+    # all match.
     #
     # Set $SCOPE_EVENT_NET to true or false to enable or disable this
     # category.
 The regular expressions can be set with